michaelampr/jam/README.md

 ### Need more icons?
 Just ask :)
 If you need specific icons that are not in the set, do not hesitate to create an issue.
-I'll do by best to complete the set.
+I'll do my best to complete the set.

 ### Changelog
 Jam icons is following the Semantic Versioning (http://semver.org/) with the MAJOR.MINOR.PATCH format.